Contract cleaning

 the research is aimed at examining and recommending avenues for stakeholders to consider as and when the empowered contract cleaner is terminated due to the end of term with the client.

-- To find out the sufficiency of present Legislation in assisting Development and Retention of cleaners in the industry.
+- To find out the sufficiency of present Legislation in assisting the Development and Retention of cleaners in the industry.

 - To examine the retention dilemma of cleaners in the industry.

-Chapter 2: Literature Review
+Contact UsChapter 2: Literature Review

-In terms of the variable of the problem statement it would be apt to discuss the intent of the research namely.
+In terms of the variable of the problem statement, it would be apt to discuss the intent of the research namely.

 Legislation

-Manufacturing is a proponent of services sector creation in 70’s and 80’s and technology has also stimulated the cleaning service sector in terms of standardizing scientifically the productivity ratio’s.
-P. Mead 2008: 64 exploits that flexible employment contracts restricts training and investment in unskilled employees enforcing ANC Secretary General Gwede (Matashe, 2005) to state “The law of land allows for the unchecked use of exploitative labor practices which trumps profit over people”.
-The current Labor Relations Act protects permanent in sourced employees through section-197 but does not protect outsourced employees of job security.
+Manufacturing is a proponent of services sector creation in the '70s and '80s and technology has also stimulated the cleaning service sector in terms of standardizing scientifically the productivity ratios.
+P. Mead 2008: 64 exploits that flexible employment contracts restrict training and investment in unskilled employees enforcing ANC Secretary General Gwede (Matashe, 2005) to state âThe law of land allows for the unchecked use of exploitative labour practices which trumps profit over peopleâ.
+The current Labor Relations Act protects permanent in-sourced employees through section 197 but does not protect outsourced employees of job security.

-Further the Current Wage Regulation in the industry has three rates and conditions of employment for one work category namely:
+Further, the Current Wage Regulation in the industry has three rates and conditions of employment for one work category namely:

 - KZN Industry Bargaining Council

-- Rural Gazetted Sectoral Detrmination.
+- Rural Gazetted Sectoral Determination.

-- Metro Gazetted Sectoral Detrmination.
+- Metro Gazetted Sectoral Determination.

 Chapter3: Research Design